 If you’ve worked with an editor before, you know the kind of support their expertise brings.
 Editors help bring the story to life, or take it to the next level.
 They see beyond the writing to the core of what you’re going for, and help you get there.
 You’re not alone—they’re with you through the challenging parts of shaping the piece.
 When everything goes right, readers will often find the story clearer and more compelling, and you will have delivered the best version of your story.

-Opportunities to work with the editorial team are growing — this year, Medium has launched publications including OneZero, covering tech and science; Human Parts, publishing personal essays; ZORA, which is by, for, and about women of color; Elemental, which offers a scientific approach to health and wellness; Modus, on UX/UI design; GEN on politics, power, and culture; and Forge on personal development.
-There are more publications on the way.
+Opportunities to work with the editorial team are growing — Medium has launched publications including OneZero, covering tech and science; Human Parts, publishing personal essays; ZORA, which is by, for, and about women of color; Elemental, which offers a scientific approach to health and wellness; GEN, on politics, power, and culture; LEVEL, a men's publication from, and for, a Black and Brown perspective; and Forge, on personal development.

-Editors for these publications are looking for talented writers on the platform with compelling stories to tell, and when they find one of these stories, they may reach out to the writer to work with them on bringing it into their publication on a one-off or ongoing basis.
-When that happens, the story will receive higher-touch editorial attention and production by our professional editorial staff.
+The platform editors for these publications are looking for talented writers on the platform with compelling stories to tell.
+When they find one of these stories, they may reach out to the writer to Amplify the story.
+When that happens, the editors will work with the writer to bring stories into their publication on a one-off or ongoing basis.
+The story will receive higher-touch editorial attention and production by our professional editorial staff.

-Some writers may already be familiar with this process: we recently introduced two of our editors who “elevate” into Medium’s publications, and followed up by answering more questions on how stories are sourced.
-This program has since expanded, and we’ve hired additional editors to further source stories and work with writers who are publishing on Medium.
+Some writers may already be familiar with the Amplify process: we’ve introduced two of our editors who “elevate” into Medium’s publications, and followed up by answering more questions on how stories are sourced.
+This Amplify program has since expanded, and we’ve hired additional platform editors to further source stories and work with writers who are publishing on Medium.
 We want the community of writers on Medium to contribute to these publications.

 In the articles linked above, we cover how editors find great stories from the community for Medium’s publications.
 In this article, we’ll delve deeper into the next steps: how platform editors work together with writers to make their stories even stronger.